Panthay Rebellion: The "Pacified" Southern Kingdom

 The eight years from 1860 to 1868 were the heyday of the Sultanate.
 The Panthays had either taken or destroyed forty towns and one hundred villages.
-During this period the Sultan Suleiman, on his way to Mecca as a pilgrim, visited Rangoon, presumably via the Kengtung route, and from there to Calcutta where he had a chance to see the power of the British in India.
+During this period the Sultan Suleiman, on his way to Mecca as a pilgrim, visited Rangoon, presumably via the Kengtung route, and from there to Calcutta where he had a chance to see the British in India.